 "Thor" introduced fierce scientist Jane Foster, played by Natalie Portman, and the Lady Sif, an Asgardian warrior who can hold her own in a fight but ends up being frequently overshadowed by her male co-stars.

 Captain America may be the main superhero in his titular films, but they don't lack for strong female characters — Peggy Carter did get more screen time in her spinoff TV show, but she was also an integral character in "Captain America: The First Avenger."

 Marvel's Superhero Team movies embrace more capable female characters

 There's another genre of Marvel films that focus on groups of heroes banding together.
-"Guardians of the Galaxy" introduced sisters Nebula and Gamora — daughters of the mad god Thanos who start out seeking the Infinity Stone and end up later joining the Guardians.
+"Guardians of the Galaxy" introduced sisters Nebula and Gamora — daughters of the mad god Thanos who start out seeking the Infinity Stone and later end up joining the Guardians.

 "The Avengers" brought together most of the male characters, with Black Widow the only female superhero in the film.
 She isn't the only female character, though — S.H.I.E.L.D. agent Maria Hill makes her first appearance in "Avengers."
-She may not have any superpowers, but she can hold her own against any of the so-called heroes or villains in the film.
+She may not have any superpowers, but she can hold her own against any of the heroes or villains in the film.